Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Results and Discussion

-\textit{Cascade physics}---Fig. \ref{fig1} presents the isosurfaces of 3D velocity fluctuations at time $t = 2.5\,\tau_A$ (where $\tau_\mathrm{A} = L_\mathrm{0}/v_\mathrm{A}$ is the Alfv\'en transit time) from the hybrid simulations and 2D velocity fluctuations at $t = 1.5\,\tau_\mathrm{A}$ from PIC simulations.
-The direction of $\mathbf{B}_\mathrm{0}$ is indicated.
-Remarkably, both simulations exhibit highly consistent turbulent structures: plasma eddies appear as nearly isotropic blobs, in stark contrast to the filamentary and anisotropic structures typical of Alfv\'enic turbulence.
-This directly confirms that fast modes dominate the turbulent fluctuations in these simulations.
-It is important to note that the velocity fields shown in Fig. \ref{fig1} have not undergone wave-mode decomposition.
+Figure \ref{fig1} presents the isosurfaces of velocity fluctuations ($v_y$) from the three-dimensional (3D) hybrid simulation at $ t = 2.5\,\tau_{\mathrm{A}} $, where the Alfv\'en transit time is defined as $\tau_\mathrm{A} = L_\mathrm{0}/v_\mathrm{A}$, with $ L_{0} $ the simulation domain size and $ v_{\mathrm{A}} $ the Alfv\'en speed.
+For comparison, $v_y$ fluctuations from the two-dimensional (2D) fully kinetic PIC simulation are shown at $ t = 1.5\,\tau_{\mathrm{A}} $.
+In both panels, the direction of the background magnetic field $ \mathbf{B}_{0} $ is indicated.
+Remarkably, despite the differences in dimensionality and kinetic treatment of electrons, both simulations exhibit highly consistent turbulent morphologies.
+Plasma eddies appear as nearly isotropic in contrast to the filamentary and strongly anisotropic patterns typically associated with Alfv\'enic turbulence shown in spacecraft measurements \citep[see][]{horbury2008anisotropic,chen2012three,verdini20183d}, MHD simulations \citep[e.g.,][]{lazarian2024sub} and kinetic simulation \citep[e.g.,][]{franci2018solar}.
+It is important to note that the velocity fields shown in Figure \ref{fig1} have not undergone wave-mode decomposition.
+The near-isotropy is a characteristic signature of fast-mode dominated turbulence, reflecting its inherently weak anisotropy in the cascade process.
+This visual agreement between hybrid and PIC simulations directly confirms that fast modes dominate the turbulent fluctuations in our setups.